 The frequency where the phase shift reaches 90º is equally affected by the high and low-pass filters and is known as the “corner frequency”.

-The high-pass and low-pass filters are complementary and don’t actually affect the overall frequency response whatsoever when once the signals are summed back together.
+The high-pass and low-pass filters are complementary and don't affect the overall frequency response whatsoever once the signals are summed back together.

 A single all-pass filter (or “pole” or “stage” as it's often referred to in the context of a phaser) would produce a frequency-dependent phase shift that would look something like this: